-Meal Prepping: Healthy Eating and Saving a Buck
+Meal Prepping: Healthy Eating, Saving Time and a Buck

 There are huge advantages to meal prepping.
 Particularly, that it comes hand to hand with healthy eating when done right.
 In this article I am going to show you ways to eat healthy while not spending a fortune in the process, save time, shop smart, and how doing so can reduce stress.
 When most people think of eating healthy they think of eating organic foods, which are outrageously priced, but it is not necessary to purchase organic foods just to be healthy.
 If you want to lose weight or just plain eat healthy, you don’t have to be intimidated by high supermarket prices.
 You can succeed in saving money, time, and eating healthy.
 I plan meals at least twice a week with my husband, and we cook in bulk together, it’s a great bonding activity.

 Buying Smart Means Saving Money